A world of critical and active media participants.

 Send an email

 D.C.
-Vito co-founded The LAMP (Learning About Multimedia Project) in 2007 with Education Director Dr. Katherine Fry.
-Since that time, The LAMP has brought media literacy training to over 1,000 youth, parents and educators, transporting equipment and facilitators directly to communities in need of its services.
-Under Mr. Vito’s leadership as Executive Director, The LAMP’s programming capacity has grown tremendously from serving roughly 75 students in the 2010-2011 school year, to serving over 850 students in the 2011-2012 school year.
+Vito co-founded The LAMP (Learning About Multimedia Project) in 2007.
+Since that time, The LAMP has brought media literacy training to over 2,500 youth, parents and educators, transporting equipment and facilitators directly to communities in need of its services.
+Under Mr. Vito’s leadership as Executive Director, The LAMP’s programming capacity has grown tremendously from serving roughly 75 students in the 2010-2011 school year, to serving over 850 students by the 2011-2012 school year.
 Mr. Vito worked as a community organizer for many years prior to The LAMP, having served in the Peace Corps in Mali, managing campaigns for City Council, State Senate and Presidential candidates, and spent eight years acting as Chairman of the Youth Services and Education Committee on Brooklyn’s Community Board Six.
 He currently sits on the Board of Directors for the National Association for Media Literacy Educators (NAMLE) and is a current Fellow at the Coro New York Leadership Center.
-Mr. Vito holds a B.S. in International Affairs from the University of Colorado at Boulder, and currently lives in Brooklyn with his wife, three-legged border collie, German Shepherd puppy and lap-loving cat.
+Mr. Vito holds a B.S. in International Affairs from the University of Colorado at Boulder, and currently lives in Brooklyn with his wife, German Shepherd puppy and lap-loving cat.
 (Photo by Colleen Katana)

 A passion for media education and activism led Alan Berry to join The LAMP in 2012 as Quartermaster and workshop facilitator, then as Education Manager in 2013.
 While serving in the Peace Corps, Mr. Berry experienced the influential power of media first-hand while producing a weekly radio broadcast in Mali, where he also worked on sanitation projects.
 Alan has also done volunteer work in Haiti and Nepal.
 He believes strongly in media democracy and studies the impact of corporate media on marginalized communities.
 Mr. Berry has a background in filmmaking and has produced numerous short films and documentary projects.
 He holds a B.F.A. in Film Production and a Masters of Science in Media Studies, and currently resides in Brooklyn.